sergey6661313/ScalpiEditor/README.md

 # ScalpiEditor is "hierarchy" text editor for programmers and others...

 for compile:
 $ zig build

-current stage of development*:
+current problems:
     ⚠️ files are not read
     ⚠️ editor not allows to make changes
     ⚠️ files are not saved